Meeting Compliance Regulations with SIEM and Logging

 4. Have a detailed process for handling threats, including timeframes

-5. Document the timing of the events as well as what has occurred
+5. Document the timing of the events as well as what has occured

 6. Document the location of event logs and follow up records